kartulita/wheatley/src/doc/1-CODING-STYLE.md

 If in doubt, follow the kernel-style.
 The main exception being that the open-brace for JavaScript/C# functions should _always_ be on the same line:

-	function myFunction(param1, param2) {
+	function myFunction(param1, param2) {  <-- brace on same line
 		myFunctionBody...
 	}

  * TAB indent.
-That way, I can have 8-width indent, you can have 4-width indent and gnoobs can have their god-forsaken 2-space indent.
+That way, I can have 8-width indent, you can have 4-width indent and gnoobs can have their god-forsaken 2-space indent, simply by setting their editor's tab stop.

  * We aren't measured by lines-of-code, so let's not behave like Java devs.
  Opening brace is on SAME line as associated control statement, and